hj55/tableSplitter.js/README.md

 No option is mandatory.

-Then store a new instance of tableSplitter in a variable and call the method "build()".
+Then store a new instance of tableSplitter in a variable and you're done!

 var myVar = new tableSplitter(options);